akshgods/ptrLight/README.md

 - craft your options:
   - **paused**: disable ptrLight temporarily
+  - **ignoreThreshold**: scroll distance in pixels that will not count towards the pull distance; the element won't move and an axis check will be applied to see if the user pulls the element vertically; this will prevent ptrLight from animating the element when the user swiped horizontally
   - **pullThreshold**: amount of pixels the scroll element needs to get pulled down by in order to execute the pull to refresh 'refresh()' function on drag stop
-      - *hint*: You can use something to extend of '$(window).height() / 3' as value to make the threshold dependent on the screen dimension.
+      - *hint*: You can use something to extend of `$(window).height() / 3` as value to make the threshold dependent on the screen dimension.
 Neat for mobile where you wouldn't want to set the drag threshold to a pixel perfect amount that you carefully crafted on your 4" android device just to see it gloriously fail on a retina iPad.
       - amount in pixel
   - **maxPullThreshold**: maximum amount of pixels the scroll element will be allowed to scroll down by
       - amount in pixel
-  - **spinnerTimeout**: reset the pull to refresh indicator after this amount of time
+  - **spinnerTimeout**: reset the pull to refresh indicator after this amount of time in ms or don't if the value is falsy
   - **scrollingDom**: if not otherwise specified here, the parent node of your selected element is assumed as the scroll element of your page
-  - **throttleTimeout**: touchmove events get throttled to prevent event flooding, event will only execute every <specified time in ms> (best between 1ms and 25ms)
   - **allowPtrWhenStartedWhileScrolled**:
       - *true*: a user can start his upward scroll/downward drag on a scroll position > 0, reaching the top and pulling even further to activate ptr
       - *false*: a user will have to scroll to the very top, release his tap/drag and drag again from scroll position 0 to activate the ptr